Asset protection is a philosophy and way of life

 7. Leasing out a property and setting up a ‘bed and breakfast’

 You own a property.
 You decide to lease it out via a website.
-For example, Air B&B. Or you decide to set up a ‘Bed & Breakfast’.
+For example, Air B&B. Or you set up a ‘Bed & Breakfast’.
 There is risk in running a ‘business’ – any business.
 Renting out a property short term is a ‘business’.
 It carries risk.
 You take out all the ‘landlord’ insurance that you can get.
-But there is still risk.
-The property, and in fact all your assets, are at risk if something happens and you are sued.
+But there is still a risk.
+The property together with all your assets, are at risk if something happens and you are sued.
 To mitigate or reduce that risk you can put in an ‘interposed entity’.
 Instead of you, the owner of the property, a company as trustee of a family trust rents out the property.
 This is how to set up that structure.

-Can I move the real estate into a Family Trust?
+Can I move real estate into a Family Trust?

 There is about 4.5% stamp duty and Capital Gains Tax when you transfer Australian real estate.
-So it is generally not worthwhile to do this.
+So it may not be worthwhile to do this.
+Your accountant who is your partner in asset protection will do a cost-benefit analysis.
+An alternative is the Gift and Lend Back scheme, but they do not seem to work.

-Instead, it is better to just have the Family Trust run the ‘business’.
+Alternatively, the Trust runs the ‘business’.
 And the Family Trust rents out the property from you.
-Or, if your SMSF owns the business real estate it can lease it to the business.
+Or, if your SMSF owns the business real estate it can lease it to one of your business structures.

 Can I move my family home into a Family Trust?